-Any optional inputs provided with this equipment are rated for 110 VAC, maximum 500mA current draw, 50/60 Hz., and are intended for the connection of resistive devices and contact closures from field devices such as limit switch contacts, photo-eye contacts, or push button contacts.
+Inputs on the #473 card are rated for 110 VAC, maximum 500mA current draw, 50/60 Hz., and are intended for the connection of resistive devices and contact closures from field devices such as limit switch contacts, photo-eye contacts, or push button contacts.
 Do not connect DC voltages to these inputs.